-Submittal Date 01/07/2022 SCAD Case No. 22010601F/FLU and 22010601D/D. O. FLU /Rezoning/D.O.
-No. Not Provided - Palm Beach County Application PCN No. / Address 00-40-42-27-00-000 00-40-42-27-00-000-9000/18033 70th RD N and more Application Development Name Indian Trails Grove Owner / Agent Name Palm Beach West Associates I, LLLP / Sandra J. Megrue SAC No. 420H Proposed FLU Amendment Proposed Unit No. & Type Maximum 2,612 Res 2,612 Single-Family Frontier Elementary School Osceola Creek Middle School Seminole Ridge High School Impact Review New Students Generated 408 225 322 Capacity Available -296 -130 -326 Utilization Percentage Based on the findings and eva 135% 112% 114% School District Staff's Recommendation 1) To mitigate such impacts.
-2) In order to address the school county School District a 40-acre site to accommodal students generated from the subject project; 2) In order to address the school capacity deficiency created by this proposed pro District High School level, the property owner shall contribute \$5,065,382.00 to the District of Palm Beach County prior to issuance of first building permit.
-This school contribution is intended to supplement the required school impact fee (impact fee already been applied).
-I, the property owner ccommodate K-8 new oposed project at the 382.00 to the School .
-This school capacity Please note that the school impact fee credit is calculated based on the Net Impact Cost per Student, as calculated in the County's latest Impact Fee Ordinance, which was adopted on April 16, 2019.
-Validation Period This determination is valid from 02/16/2022 to 02/15/2023 or the expiration date of the site-specific development order approved during the validation period.
-A copy of the approved D.O. must be submitted to the School District Planning Dept. prior to 02/15/2023 or this determination will expire automatically on 02/15/2023.
-Notice The SCAD letter under case# 18052201Z and 18052202D is replaced by this letter.
+Submittal Date 01/26/2023 SCAD No. 23012501F/FLU and 23012501D/D. O. FLU /Rezoning/D.O.
+No. 2022-155 - Palm Beach County PCN No. / Address 00-40-42-27-00-000- 9000/18033 70th RD N and more (see file) Application Development Name Indian Trails Grove Owner / Agent Name Palm Beach West Associates I, LLLP / Sandra J. Megrue SAC No. 420H Proposed Unit No. & Type Maximum 2,612 Residential Units 2,612 Single-Family Units Frontier Elementary School Osceola Creek Middle School Seminole Ridge High School Impact Review New Students Generated 413 212 298 Capacity Available -329 -19 -344 Utilization Percentage 139% 102% 115% School District Staff's Recommendation voluntarily agrees, School District staff recommends the following con- impacts.
+1) To mitigate impacts at the District Elementary and Middle School level, to convey to the Palm Beach County School District a 40-acre site to accomm generated from the subject project; 2) In order to address the school capacity deficiency created by this propose High School level, the property owner shall contribute \$3,515,506.00 to the Beach County prior to issuance of first building permit.
+This school capacity beer Please note that the school impact fee credit is calculated based on the date K-8 new students d project at the District School District of Palm tribution is intended to applied).
+September 13, 2022. e county s latest impa et ree oraniance, n inen mus udopted on Validation Period This determination is valid from 02/09/2023 to 02/08/2024 or the expiration date of the site-specific development order approved during the validation period.
+A copy of the approved D.O. must be submitted to the School District Planning Dept. prior t Planning Dept. prior Notice to 02/08/2024 or this determination will expire automatically on 02/08/2024.
+This letter replaces the previous one under case# 22010601F and 22010601D.
 School age children may not necessarily be assigned to the public school closest to their residences.
 Students in Palm Beach County are assigned annually to schools under the authority of the School Board and by direction of the Superintendent, public school attendance zones are subject to change.